 - Who is liable for the contamination?

 - What law governs the cleanup of the site?

 - Is there insurance available to pay for the cleanup or defense of litigation?

 Jackson Gilmour & Dobbs, PC's attorneys routinely counsel clients at different times during the sales cycle to minimize risk and add significant value in corporate and real estate transactions.
-Because multiple environmental laws and regulations assign environmental liability based on ownership status, businesses must consider environmental risks to appropriately value corporate real estate transactions.
-Jackson Gilmour & Dobbs, PC has represented clients, including governmental landowners, landlords and tenants, operators, management companies, and real estate developers in transactions involving potentially contaminated properties.
+Because multiple environmental laws and regulations assign environmental liability based on owner and operator status, businesses must consider environmental risks to appropriately value corporate real estate transactions.
+Jackson Gilmour & Dobbs, PC represents clients, including landowners, landlords and tenants, operators, management companies, and real estate developers in transactions involving environmentally impacted and contaminated properties.